acend/helm-basics-training/content/en/docs/02/_index.md

 ## Task {{% param sectionnumber %}}.5: Rollback a release

 Helm also provides the functionality to roll back a release to a specific revision number.
-In the previous tasks, you might have noticed the `REVISION` be increased each time you installed or updated a release.

-Every change you make to a release by installing or upgrading it will increase the `REVISION`.
-The actual deployed revision can be displayed with the following command:
+Every change you make to a release by installing, upgrading and even rollback, it will increase the `REVISION`.
+The deployed revision can be displayed with the following command:

 ```bash
 helm ls --namespace $USER